thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

 data-source-type-entities-сount:
     0:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-device-1-ce.png
         title: 'Open your dashboard and enter edit mode.
-Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog box;'
+Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog window;'
     1:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-2-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-2-ce.png
         title: 'Select a "Cards" widget bundle;'
     2:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-3-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-3-ce.png
-        title: 'Then select a "Simple card" widget;'
+        title: 'Then select a "Value card" widget;'
     3:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-4-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-4-ce.png
-        title: 'The "Add Widget" dialog box will open.
+        title: 'The "Add Widget" dialog window will open.
 Go to the advanced functionality and select data source type - "Entities count".
 Now, we need create new entity alias.
 Click "Create new" button in the entity alias row;'
     4:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-5-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-5-ce.png
         title: 'In the opened Add alias dialog, enter an alias name, select filter type - "Entity type", and choose an entity type - "Device".
 Click "Add";'
     5:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-6-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-6-ce.png
         title: 'In the Data key row click the "pencil" icon of the "count" key to open data key configuration window;'
     6:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-7-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-7-ce.png
-        title: 'Change label name to "Device count" and specify units.
+        title: 'Change label name to "Devices count" and specify units.
 Click "Save";'
     7:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-8-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-8-ce.png
         title: 'Finally, click "Add" and save all changes;'
     8:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-9-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-9-ce.png
         title: 'Now we have a widget that displays the number of existing devices.'

 data-source-type-alarms-сount:
     0:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-device-1-ce.png
         title: 'Open your dashboard and enter edit mode.
-Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog box;'
+Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog window;'
     1:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-2-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-2-ce.png
         title: 'Select "Cards" widget bundle;'
     2:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-3-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-3-ce.png
-        title: 'Then select a "Simple card" widget;'
+        title: 'Then select a "Value card" widget;'
     3:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-alarms-сount-4-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-alarms-count-4-ce.png
-        title: 'The "Add Widget" dialog box will open.
+        title: 'The "Add Widget" dialog window will open.
 Go to the advanced functionality, select data source type - "Alarms count" and specify filters.
 In the Data key row click the "pencil" icon of the "count" key to open data key configuration window;'
     4:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-alarms-сount-5-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-alarms-count-5-ce.png
         title: 'Change label name to "Alarms count" and specify units.
 Click "Save";'
     5:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-alarms-сount-6-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-alarms-count-6-ce.png
         title: 'Finally, click "Add" and apply changes;'
     6:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-alarms-сount-7-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-alarms-count-7-ce.png
         title: 'Now we have a widget that displays all alarms of existing devices.'

 add-data-key: